Locks and Weirs

 Let us know if any of the listed town water sources are incorrect or if you have found additional sources.

-When letting us know about new sources, let us know if it is a tap, drinking fountain, etc, and simple instructions to find it along with the approximate coordinates.
+When letting us know about new sources, let us know if it is a tap, Fountain, etc, and simple instructions to find it along with the approximate coordinates.

 You can use Google Maps or similar tools to help get the coordinates.
-A demo using Google Maps for how I got the Renmark drinking fountain coordinates.
+A demo using Google Maps for how I got the Renmark Fountain coordinates.